Research by independent consultants have found that increasing visitor numbers are having the following impacts on the SAC:

 - Disturbing of wildlife, with some visitors trampling on invertebrate nest sites, spreading diseases (i.e. phytophora);

 - Fragmenting habitats through creating new ‘desire lines’ & paths;

 - Enriching the soil nutrients through dog fouling (eutrophication).

-With increased housing development in the wider vicinity and a growing human population, the number of people visiting Cannock Chase is likely to increase between 15% – 20% by 2026.
+With increased housing development near Cannock Chase and a growing human population, the number of people visiting Cannock Chase is likely to increase between 15% – 20% by 2026.
 With careful management, there will be space for everyone to enjoy the open air and natural beauty of Cannock Chase – even with a growing local population.
-It will make sure people can still enjoy the Chase as it continues to bring a range of economic and social benefits to our local area.

-To make this happen money has been collected from new housing developments built near Cannock Chase solely to be used to fund improvements to the Chase’s visitor infrastructure, provide information and work with site users to help protect the site.
+To make this happen funding has been collected from new housing developments built near Cannock Chase, solely to be used to improve the Chase’s visitor infrastructure, provide information and work with site users to help protect the site